satuhin95/Git-Refresher-/readme.md

 ## readme
-A readme file created for demo
+A readme file created for demos.